Starting guitar lessons?

 We’re on both sides of the fence.
 The above concerns are legitimate, but it’s knowing what to look for that makes all the difference.

 There are some gems that perform and are built to the exact standards a player might want.
-Guitars around 100 bucks a piece make for excellent practice guitars, for recreational playing outdoors, and for handling abuse during travel, not to mention the bumps and bangs that inevitably happens when wielded by a child.
+Acoustic guitars around 100 dollars a piece make for excellent practice guitars, for recreational playing outdoors, and for handling abuse during travel, not to mention the bumps and bangs that inevitably happens when wielded by a child.

 These are the guitars that you don’t have to be afraid of playing, taking to the beach or a bonfire, or your child going to town on it for a family performance.
 They are the guitars that stand out among the throngs of cheap models.
 Take your pick from Gibson, Jasmine, and Rogue!